vincentkali/constSplit_interleaving/README.md

 # Introduction
 Constant Split and Interleaving is the plug-in of ollvm, which target on improving the obfuscation of constant value.

 # Usage
-## get constSplit.so
+## Get constSplit.so
 Use command
 > make

 To get the constSplit.so, which is a share object file used by optcom.sh
-## optcom.sh
+## Use optcom.sh
-After *make*, you can use the command below to obfucate your file For example, if I want to obfuscate *test.c*.
+After ++make++, you can use the command below to obfucate your file For example, if I want to obfuscate ++test.c++.
 > sh optcom.sh test

 # ConstSplit